Jarel2004/The-Seven-Wonders-of-the-World/README.md

 ## 📖 Overview

-This website showcases the **Seven Wonders of the World**, featuring their beauty, history, and cultural significance.
+This website showcases the Seven Wonders of the World, featuring their beauty, history, and cultural significance.
 It provides visitors with fascinating facts, detailed descriptions, and stunning visuals that celebrate human creativity and architectural achievement.

 ---

 ## 🏗️ Features

-* 🌐 **Home Page:** Introduction to the Seven Wonders and their importance.
+* 🌐 Home Page: Introduction to the Seven Wonders and their importance.
-* 🖼️ **Gallery:** Displays high-quality images of all seven wonders.
+* 🖼️ Gallery: Displays high-quality images of all seven wonders.
-* 📚 **Fun Facts:** Interesting trivia and global insights about the wonders.
+* 📚 Fun Facts: Interesting trivia and global insights about the wonders.
-* 📞 **Contact Page:** Allows users to connect or submit feedback.
+* 📞 Contact Page: Allows users to connect or submit feedback.

 ---